British GDP growth at three-year high, but investment falls

 The surprise recovery in recent months has made Britain one of the fastest-growing advanced economies, although the economy remains 3.3 percent smaller than in early 2008, before it sank into recession as the financial crisis struck.

-Earlier this year, the prospect of a return to recession hung over the country but now analysts say the economy is probably growing at an annualised rate of around 3 percent.
+Earlier this year, the prospect of a return to recession hung over the country but now analysts say the economy is probably growing at an annualized rate of around 3 percent.

 The ONS released second-quarter current account data, which showed that Britain's deficit with the rest of the world narrowed to 13 billion pounds from nearly 22 billion in the first three months of 2013.
 Economists had expected a current account gap of 12.0 billion pounds.